Bambi: Critical response

 At the time of the film's release, Bambi received mixed reviews from the critics, mainly because of the lack of fantasy elements in the film and objection towards a dramatic story of animals and their struggle to survive in the woods and avoid the threat of humans.
 The New York Times claimed that "In the search for perfection, Mr. Disney has come perilously close to tossing away his whole world of cartoon fantasy."
 Manny Farber of The New Republic wrote that "Bambi is interesting because it's the first one that's been entirely unpleasant" and that "Mickey wouldn't be caught dead in this".
 Farber added that "In an attempt to ape the trumped-up realism of flesh and blood movies, he has given up fantasy, which was pretty much the magic element."
 Even Disney's daughter Diane complained, saying that Bambi's mother did not need to die.
 When Walt claimed that he was only following the book, Diane protested, saying that he had taken other liberties before and that Walt Disney could do whatever he wanted.
+Outdoor Life published an editorial criticising the film for its allegedly inaccurate and villainous portrayal of hunters.
+The editor stated that shooting Bambi's mother in the spring would have violated hunting regulations and that the film neglected hunter's contributions to conservation.